SIPP Fund Property Investment

 Why Barton Legal?

-We have completed dozens of SIPPs over recent years, and we understand all of the pitfalls, problems and potential issues that may arise in relation to these highly regulated transactions, and how to resolve them to ensure that your SIPP completes.
+We have completed dozens of SIPPs over a number of years, and we understand the pitfalls, problems and potential issues that may arise in relation to these highly regulated transactions and how to resolve them to ensure that your SIPP purchase completes.

 If you have any questions about an on-going or potential SIPP, or you are thinking about using your pension fund to invest in commercial property, please contact Trish Barton.

-As established experts in dealing with and completing SIPP property purchases, Barton Legal has a team of experts to help and assist you in the process.
-If you would like an introduction to any of them, please get in touch with Trish Barton, who will be happy to assist you.
+With a wealth of experience in dealing with and completing SIPP property purchases, Barton Legal has a team of experts to help and assist you in the process.
+If you would like more information, please get in touch with Trish Barton, who will be happy to assist you.